skuma251/skuma251/README.md

   * Clould Computing
   * Software Agility
   * Prolog
-- 🐟 I started coding since 2013 as a Software Engineering major at RIT, focused on Software Usability.
+- 🐟 I started coding since 2016 as a Software Engineer at Cognizant, focused on API and Integration.
   * 🌐 Loved building things for the Web
   * 📅 Fell in love with Scrum
 - 👯 I’m looking to collaborate on ...